Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

 Please refer to the official [COCO Data format][cocoformat] for COCO label format.

 COCO format has all images in {images} folder and a single '.json' file with annotations in {labels} folder.
 If you split data into multiple sets, each set should have its own directory and a '.json' file.
+To train a model, a "train" dataset and at least one of "val" and "test" dataset must exist and uploaded.
 A nested directory under images or labels is also allowed.

-A sample zip file "example_datasets/coco/train.zip" is in this repository.
+A sample zip files are in this repository "example_datasets/".
 ```

-{train}
+{root_dir}
    ├── images
    │   ├── {images or directories}
    │   ├── example_1.jpg